maruf-pfc/fine-tuning/Fine-tune CLIP to classify your own image categories/README.md

 `text_prompts = [f"a photo of a {name}" for name in class_names]` — creates 10 text descriptions, one per class.
 This is a list comprehension — a compact Python loop.
 Result: `["a photo of a airplane", "a photo of a automobile", ...]`

 `torch.optim.AdamW(lora_model.parameters(), lr=1e-4)` — creates the optimizer.
-AdamW is the standard optimizer for transformer fine-tuning (used in LoRA paper, her paper, almost everything). `lr=1e-4` is the learning rate — how big each update step is. `lora_model.parameters()` only returns the trainable LoRA parameters since everything else is frozen.
+AdamW is the standard optimizer for transformer fine-tuning. `lr=1e-4` is the learning rate — how big each update step is. `lora_model.parameters()` only returns the trainable LoRA parameters since everything else is frozen.

 `device = "cuda" if torch.cuda.is_available() else "cpu"` — automatically use GPU if available.
 On Kaggle with GPU enabled this returns "cuda".
 Training on GPU is ~10-50x faster than CPU.